ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 4. Loitering in Badrinath | Sadhus, Cannabis, Free Meal, Free Stay

-At around 4 PM, I was seated in a bus to Manali.
+At 4 PM, I found myself aboard a bus bound for Manali.

-A half plate of fried Juma ( spiced clotted beef blood stuffed into intestines, dried and fried before serving ) and 1 full plate of Pork momo.
+Finally, I treated myself to a half plate of fried Juma (spiced clotted beef blood stuffed in intestines, dried and fried) and a full plate of pork momos.

 • local porters in manali streets